artifex404/local-bedrock/README.md

 # Local Bedrock
 Local Bedrock is a site boilerplate for [Local by Flywheel](https://local.getflywheel.com/) to quickly create a new site with [Roots.io Bedrock](https://roots.io/bedrock/) WordPress installation.

+## Compatibility
+Those instructions are tested with the latest stable Local by Flywheel version and the latest Local Environment.
+As time of writing those are 2.4.3 and 1.3.1 respectively.

 ## Installation

 1. `git clone --depth=1 https://github.com/artifex404/local-bedrock && rm -rf local-bedrock/.git local-bedrock/README.md local-bedrock/.gitignore`